Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-03-21-bb-choco-chips.md

 Liquid gold in edible form!
 In this recipe we add more milk powder to the hot butter to yield even more maillard reactions and nutty goodness.
 It's possible to make brown butter in advance, but the milk solids will sink, so be mindful of that when portioning!

 I've also been experimenting with adding other ingredients to the brown butter to enhance flavour.
 In an attempt to make peaty whiskey taste a little more palatable, I [fat-washed](https://distilleryway.com/articles/brown-butter-fat-washed-whisky-i-tried-it-and-its-incredible) it with brown butter.
-In short, whiskey and liquid brown butter are mixed together and left to sit on the counter to allow the water-soluble and fat-soluble parts of the butter mix with the whiskey.
+In short, whiskey and liquid brown butter were mixed together and left to sit on the counter to allow the water-soluble and fat-soluble parts of the butter mix with the whiskey.
 This allows certain flavours to be imparted to the butter, while achieving a smoother whiskey.
 Whiskey brown butter is a byproduct of this process and perfect for adding to cookies!
 Be mindful that not all the liquid will be filtered from the butter - my first batch of cookies using the whiskey brown butter ended up being way too gooey.
 For future batches without whiskey brown butter on hand, a shot of whiskey can be added straight to the wet ingredients in its stead.

 ##### Toffee Bits

 The most flexible ingredient slot in this recipe!
 The toffee bits add a bit of caramelly crunch to the otherwise soft texture of the cookies and really complements the flavour profile I'm going for.
 That said, the toffee bits can be substituted for anything you want - nuts, marshmellows, dried fruit, the possibilities are endless.
 However, it's important to understand how extra moisture will affect the spreading of the cookie dough.

-##### Chilling Time

-[Chilling](https://www.kingarthurbaking.com/blog/2015/05/17/chilling-cookie-dough) the cookie dough has multiple effects on the final cookie.
-The most obvious is spread - cold fats, and thus, cold dough will spread less in the oven, lending itself to a smaller and thicker cookie.
-This helps keep the center moist and gooey while the outside crisps up as it bakes.
-Conversely, if a thinner, crispy cookie is your aim, then baking cookies without chilling will help you achieve that.

-When leaving your cookie dough in the fridge for long periods of time, chemical reactions occur in the dough which help develop and deepen the flavors.
-The enzyme, amylase, that naturally occurs in the flour [break down](https://www.theperfectloaf.com/guides/how-to-autolyse/#h-how-to-autolyse) complex carbohydrates into simple sugars.
-The result is a sweeter, more complex tasting cookie dough.
-That's why I recommend chilling cookie dough for 24-48 hours for maximum impact.
-However, one can't help but bake a cookie after a short 1 hour chill to taste test.

 ##### Flour